-About the School Admissions and Appeals Team and this booklet4 What do I need to do if my child was previously looked after by the Local Authority?
-How to apply for a junior school place5 What do I need to do if my child was previously looked after outside England?
-Information about applying for a junior • Will younger brothers and sisters be able to go to the same school place7 school? • What is the Coordinated Admissions Scheme?
-Which address will be used in determining my child's • What are the different types of school? priority for admission?
-Do all children transfer to a junior school, or can I apply • What happens if I am moving house? for a primary school place? • What happens if I provide false information? • Who can apply for a Year 3 place at a junior school?
-Can my child's name go on a waiting list if they are not How are places allocated? offered a place? • How likely am I to get my first preference?
-Westmorland and Funess Local Authority Admissions • Is the admissions policy for each school important?
-Policy How could this affect me?
-What are catchment areas?
-Junior schools in Westmorland and Furness16 • How do I find out which is my catchment school?
-Finding your way around this section Do I need to send anything with my application?
-Information about all junior schools What do I need to do if my child was previously looked after by a Local Authority?
-Further help and advice24 Is school transport something I should consider?
-Help with Education Health and Care Plans (EHCPs) What happens to applications received after the Special Educational Needs and Disabilities information, closing date?
-Advice and Support Service (SENDIASS) • What happens if I move house?
-Free school meals and school uniform grants • How do I apply from outside Local Authority?
-Home to School Transport How do I apply to another Local Authority?
-What happens if both parents/carers cannot agree about Admission Appeals26 where they would like their child to go to school? • Who has right of appeal?
-What can I do if I am not happy with the school that I • Who is responsible for setting up appeals? am offered? • When will my appeal be heard?
-What happens if my child doesn't get a place and then one Who sits on an appeals panel becomes available? • What happens at an appeal?
-Can my child's name go on a waiting list? • How can I challenge, or complain about, an appeal panel's • How do I apply for a school place at another time? decision?
-Children of UK Service Personnel • Where can I find out more information?
-Information about admission to community and Useful contact details28 voluntary controlled schools12 School Admissions and Appeals Team How do I find out if my preferred school is a community or • How do I find out where the specialist services are based? voluntary controlled school?
-Local Authorities neighbouring Westmorland and Furness
+Contents 2 ntroduction 5 How to apply for a junior school place 6 In Summary 7 nformation about applying for a junior school place 8 What is the Coordinated Admissions Scheme?
+8 What are the different types of school?
+8 Do all children transfer to a junior school or can I apply for a place in a primary school?
+8 Who can apply for a place at a junior school?
+8 How are places allocated?
+9 How likely am I to get my first preference?
+9 Is the admissions policy for each school important? .10 How could this affect me? .10 What are catchment areas? .10 How do I find out which is my catchment school? .
+11 Do I need to send anything with my application? .
+11 What do I need to do if my child was previously looked after by a Local Authority / or children who were previously looked after outside of England? .
+11 Is school transport something I should consider?
+What happens to applications received after the closing date?
+What happens if I move house?
+How do I apply from outside Westmorland and Furness Local Authority? .13 How do I apply to another Local Authority? .13 What happens if both parents/carers cannot agree about where they would like their chebro to go to school?
+What can I do if I am not happy with the school that I am offered? .14 What happens if my child doesn't get a place and then one becomes available? .14 Can my child's name go on a waiting list? .14 How do I apply for a school place at another time (i.e. in year)?
+Children of UK Service Personnel (UK Armed Forces and Crown Servants) .15 nformation about admission to community and voluntary controlled schools .16